This post reflects my belief that if you shouldn’t put it in you, then you shouldn’t put in on you. But what kind of lotion is edible?

 I use organic cold-pressed and unfiltered coconut oil, (which is often cheaper at most grocery stores).
 Chemicals are sometimes used to extract oils instead of mechanical force, so I always look for “cold-pressed” or “expeller-pressed.”
 Trader Joe’s has good prices, and it often appears on sale at other grocery stores.
 It can be a pain to get out of the jar, so I keep a spoon in my bathroom to scoop it out.

 As much as I love coconut oil, I don’t recommend using it in hair during cold weather, because it becomes a solid below 76 degrees Fahrenheit.
 Normally, it will stay close enough to your body to remain relatively warm.
 However, freezing weather may affect this and cause the coconut oil to form a noticeable white residue after it solidifies.
-Also, people with sensitive skin may want to avoid putting it on their face.
+Also, people with sensitive skin may want to avoid putting coconut oil on their face.
 Coconut oil has a high comedogenic rating, so a better facial oil might be jojoba or argan oil.

 Coconut oil has many other uses, internally and externally.
 I think coconut oil as a moisturizer is enough reason alone to begin keeping it in your house.
 Begin the coconut craze!